apurvamalankar806-sketch/Credit-Card-Fraud-Detection-using-Machine-Learning-and-SMOTE/README.md

 Recall
 F1 Score
 Accuracy alone was not considered reliable due to class imbalance.
-Recall was given more importance since missing fraud transactions can lead to financial losses.
+In fraud detection problems, Recall is considered more important because failing to identify fraudulent transactions can lead to major financial losses.

 ## Result Comparison